ronanbayliss6/Data-Driven-Marketing-Capital-Optimization/README.md

 > **Data-driven marketing optimization framework that analyzes ROAS, profitability, and campaign efficiency to identify underperforming spend.
 Built with Python and SQL, the reallocation engine simulates a $1.2M profit optimization and improves ROAS from 4.88X to 5.21X.**

 ## 📌 Executive Summary
-This project identifies capital-at-risk within a global digital advertising portfolio ($54M Revenue / 4.88X baseline ROAS) and algorithmically reallocates day by day wasted spend to high-performing assets using strict financial guardrails.
+This project identifies capital-at-risk within a global digital advertising portfolio ($54M Revenue / 4.88X baseline ROAS) and algorithmically reallocates day-by-day wasted spend to high-performing assets using strict financial guardrails.
 By employing a micro-simulation engine and ANOVA sensitivity testing, the final model demonstrates significant profit optimization while strictly decreasing total capital exposure.

 ## 🛠️ The Tech Stack & Data Pipeline
 This project features a complete end-to-end data architecture and analysis, transitioning raw campaign data into a production-ready risk management engine: